Overview

 The purpose of this field is to replace the default WordPress meta box for taxonomy and offer more options to control how it displays.

-field, and select different values for them, after saving, they still show the same value.
+For this reason, if you have two taxonomy fields, and select different values for them, after saving, they still show the same value.

 Template usage